Acceleration for Polyak-{\L}ojasiewicz Functions with a Gradient Aiming Condition: Acceleration under Strong Quasar-Convexity: Hidden Pitfalls

-\textbf{Weaker Assumption, Sharper Rate \:} To compare the convergence rates of \eqref{eq:gd} and \eqref{eq:nm} when minimizing functions in $\sqc \cap \ls$, it is natural to rely on the rates established in the literature for this class, namely $\tau\mu/L$ for \eqref{eq:gd} and $\tau\sqrt{\mu/L}$ for \eqref{eq:nm}, see Table~\ref{table:sc_sqc_rates}.
+\paragraph{Weaker Assumption, Sharper Rate} To compare the convergence rates of \eqref{eq:gd} and \eqref{eq:nm} when minimizing functions in $\sqc \cap \ls$, it is natural to rely on the rates established in the literature for this class, namely $\tau\mu/L$ for \eqref{eq:gd} and $\tau\sqrt{\mu/L}$ for \eqref{eq:nm}, see Table~\ref{table:sc_sqc_rates}.
 However, any function belonging to $\sqc \cap \ls$ also belongs to $\plf{\mu'} \cap \ls$, for some parameter $\mu'$.
 As a result, one may alternatively consider the convergence rate $\mu'/L$ of gradient descent derived for functions in $\plf{\mu'} \cap \ls$.
 Strikingly, in some cases, this latter rate \textbf{can be sharper} than those given for the class $\sqc \cap \ls$.
 In Figure~\ref{fig:pl_sqc_low_corr}, we plot two examples of functions that belong to $\sqc \cap \ls$, and so also belong to $\plf{\mu'} \cap \ls$, for some parameters.
-For a given pair of algorithm and function class, we numerically compute the associated parameters and convergence rate.
+For a given pair of algorithm and function class, we numerically compute the parameters of this class such that the associated convergence rate is maximized.
 For the first example, we find that the rate of \eqref{eq:nm} characterized by $\sqc$ is $\approx 10^{2}$ times larger than the one of \eqref{eq:gd} characterized by $\plf{\mu'}$.
 However, for the second example, we find that the rate of \eqref{eq:gd} characterized by $\plf{\mu'}$ is $\approx 10^2$ times better than the rate of \eqref{eq:nm} characterized by $\sqc$.
-Surprisingly, \textbf{$\sqc \cap \ls$ does not necessarily ensure accelerated bounds when using momentum}.
+Thus, the worst-case bounds of \eqref{eq:gd} and \eqref{eq:nm} under $\sqc \cap \ls$ may be improved if considering the worst-case bound of \eqref{eq:gd} under $\pl \cap \ls$.

-The previous discussion shows that $\sqc \cap \ls$ does not guarantee improved convergence rates in general.
-This naturally raises the question of when acceleration can actually be expected.
-An important obstacle is that the convergence rates for $\pl \cap \ls$ and $\sqc \cap \ls$ are not directly comparable.
-To address this issue, in Section~\ref{sec:cv_results} we use $\pl$ as a common baseline to study each algorithm and dynamical systems.
-Before doing so, we first highlight several issues inherent to the definition of the class $\sqc$.
+These findings indicate that our understanding of acceleration with strong quasar convexity is lacking.
+In fact, this class suffers from some problems, as we discuss in the next section.